-Having a single school in a district for any level that does not meet base size currently qualifies that school for a sparsity grant.
-With this proposed calculation, individual schools do not earn additional funding.
+Having a single school in a district for any level that does not meet base size qualifies that school for a sparsity grant in QBE.
+However, the proposed revised calculation is one in which individual schools do not earn additional funding.
 The proposed funding is earned based on district enrollment size, district density, and whether or not the tax digest is in the top quintile of the state in per student earnings.

-1. Define minimum student enrollment size as the equivalent of three base size elementary schools, one middle school, and one high school, as outlined below:
+1. Define minimum student enrollment size as 3,500, slightly fewer students than in 4 base size elementary schools, 2 middle schools, and 1.5 high school, as outlined below.

-Elementary: 350 (1,050 total students)

-Middle: 500 High: 750 Total: 2,300
+Elementary: 350 (1,400 total students) Middle: 500 (1,000 total students) High: 750 (1,125 total students)

+Total: 3,525
-- 2. Identify all non-city districts that meet one or both of the following two criteria. - Student enrollment less than or equal to 2,300 - Students per square mile (SPSM) less than 6.0

-- 3. Remove from eligibility any districts that meet only one criteria and that are in the Top Quintile of Tax Digest Per Student (Burke County). - 4.
-Retain districts meeting both criteria whether or not they are also in the Top Quartile of Tax Digest Per Student (In FY16, this includes Baker, Clay, Greene, Hancock, Lincoln, McIntosh, Mitchell, Quitman, Rabun, Stewart, Talbot, Taliaferro, Towns, Twiggs, Warren, and Wilkinson Counties). - 5.
-For districts qualifying based on low enrollment determine funding by taking the difference between the district's enrollment and 2,300.
+- 2. Identify all non-city districts that meet one or both of the following two criteria. - Student enrollment less than or equal to 3,500 - Students per square mile (SPSM) less than 6.0 - 3.
+Remove from eligibility any districts that meet only one criteria and that are in the Top Quintile of Tax Digest per Student. - 4.
+Retain districts meeting both criteria whether or not they are also in the Top Quintile of Tax Digest per Student. - 5.
+For districts qualifying based on low enrollment determine funding by taking the difference between the district's enrollment and 3,500.
 Allot \$225 per enrollment difference.